n10v/nehm/README.md

 ## Description
 `nehm` is a console tool written in `Go`.
 It can download your likes and search tracks from SoundCloud.
 All downloaded tracks are ID3 tagged and can be added to iTunes playlist, **if you use `macOS`**.

+`nehm` *wasn't tested on Windows machine, so it can be very buggy on it.
+I'll be very thankful, if you will report any bug.*

 *If you have ideas to improve `nehm`, issues and pull requests are always welcome!
 Also, if you have difficulties with installation/configuration/usage of `nehm`, don't hesitate to write an issue.
 I will answer as soon as possible.*
 ## Installation
 ### Binary installation of latest release